UlinProject/snapmaker-original/README.md

 I had an old Mean Well S-150-24 power supply (24V ~6.5A, ~150W) lying around in the bins, not the best choice, but reliable.
 I set it to 24.2 V and made a double wire to power the printer.
 As a result, the drop was 0.2 V at the moment of simultaneous heating of the extruder and the table, which suited me quite well.

 #### Cooling
-Almost everywhere 24V fans are used, connected directly to 24V.
+Almost all of them use 24V fans, connected directly to 24V, i.e. they are uncontrollable.
 All fans are absolutely tiny and create a lot of noise, the saddest thing is that they are not very productive and I once managed to catch a traffic jam in the extruder due to not very good weather conditions.

+It is recommended to replace almost all fans with larger ones.

+#### Display
+A very good solution, you can just take it as a phone and control the printer, a display with good resolution and more or less high-quality color gamut, not requiring a stylus.
+The solution is a ready-made purchased uart solution with its own microcontroller and program.
+The display is poorly compatible with the standard gcode for text displays and, for example, does not allow much under octoprint.
+I repeat that this display does not receive an image from the main microcontroller, but is independent.

 ### 3 In one